-RD 1000 Special Encroachment Standards - Requirements and limitations specific to those planning construction work within RD 1000's district that are subject to needing an encroachment permit
+RD 1000 Special Encroachment Standards - Requirements and limitations specific to those planning construction work within RD 1000's district that are subject to needing an Encroachment Permit

-Q: What is the purpose of an encroachment permit?
+Q: What is the purpose of an Encroachment Permit?

-A: The CVFPB and RD 1000 need to ensure encroachments do not impact levee integrity; affect visibility of and access to the levee for monitoring and emergency response during a flood; impede levee safety or operations and maintenance obligations or otherwise compromise the flood safety for the thousands of residents and businesses in the Natomas Basin protected by the levee.
-Likewise, the County needs to ensure that your proposed projects or improvements do not create a safety hazard for you, your neighbors and the traveling public along the Garden Highway.
+A: The CVFPB and RD 1000 need to ensure encroachments do not impact levee integrity; affect the visibility of and access to the levee for monitoring and emergency response during a flood; impede levee safety or operations and maintenance obligations or otherwise compromise the flood safety for the thousands of residents and businesses in the Natomas Basin protected by the levee.
+Likewise, the County needs to ensure that your proposed projects or improvements do not create a safety hazard for you, your neighbors, and the traveling public along the Garden Highway.

 Q: Do I need to file an encroachment permit?

-A: If your property is located along Garden Highway on the water side, you are required to file a Central Valley Flood Protection Board Permit that has been endorsed by Reclamation District 1000 for any exterior work on the property, including any work that changes the footprint of your home.
+A: If your property is located along Garden Highway on the waterside, you are required to file a Central Valley Flood Protection Board Permit that has been endorsed by Reclamation District 1000 for any exterior work on the property, including any work that changes the footprint of your home.
 You do not need to file a permit for interior work in the home that does not affect the land or exterior structure of your home.

-Q:.
-The property I just acquired has encroachments that may not have been permitted by CVFPB.
+Q: The property I just acquired has encroachments that may not have been permitted by CVFPB.
 Am I still responsible for obtaining all the necessary permits?

 A: Yes.
 The property owner is ultimately responsible for obtaining all necessary permits and making sure they are up-to-date to State and federal regulations.

 Q: How do I find out if the existing encroachments on my property have a permit through your office?